 How much does ecommerce or forum functionality on a website cost?

 Even though this is a pretty comprehensive article about determining website cost, I didn’t address some of the specific features that factor into the pricing of a small business website.
-Things like eCommerce, membership functionality, and forums can drive up the price of a website significantly.
+Things like ecommerce, membership functionality, and forums can drive up the price of a website significantly.

 There are also more subtle parts of your website that seem like simple additions, but they certainly take more time for a design and development team to build into your site, so will drive up the cost as well.
 If you’re wondering what some of those additional items might be, Savvy SME has put together an article around frequently forgotten parts of small business websites.

-Last, but not least, it’s critical to factor in maintenance and WordPress support when determining total website cost.
+Last, but not least, it’s critical to factor in site management and WordPress support when determining total website cost.
 WordPress needs regular maintenance in terms of updates to the core software, updates to themes, and updates to plugins.
 These updates help your website perform at its best and keep it secure from the latest WordPress threats.
 Plus, you need backups if you want to ensure that your content will be safe in the event of a hosting disaster.

 How much does ongoing maintenance for a website cost?